567falk-png/sumo/docs/web/docs/Tutorials/SUMOlympics.md

 To create a tram, we add a new lane by clicking on "Duplicate lane" in the same context menu.
 For that lane, we have to restrict the allowed vehicle class to trams.
-To do this, first uncheck the "select edges"-box just right of the edit mode dropdown menu in the toolbar (the mode should still be set to "(i)Inspect").
+To do this, first enable the "Clicks target lanes" checkbox on the right-hand side of the edit mode toolbar (the mode should still be set to "(i)Inspect").
+This allows you to select individual lanes instead of whole edges.
 Then click on the newly created lane and on the button "allow" in the inspector panel.
 This opens a dialog with check boxes for all possible vehicle classes.
 Uncheck all but "rail_urban" and click on "accept".
 Now edit the allowances for the